USDA-VS/vSNP3/README.md

 vsnp3_path_adder.py -d /path/to/reference_files
 ```

+Reference types are called based on their directory names once their parent directory is added.

 ## 🔄 Setting Up Reference Types

 One of the most important first steps in using vSNP3 is setting up your reference types.
 This only needs to be done once, and it enables all the powerful features of vSNP3 including automatic sample classification and group-specific filtering.
+Reference types are called based on their directory names once their **parent directory** is added.

 ### What Is a Reference Type?